Campobello Island, New Brunswick

 Hubbard Cottage

-Take a self-guided tour of the elegantly-appointed Hubbard Cottage, built in 1892 by Boston insurance broker, Gorham Hubbard.
-The first floor is open daily for tours during park hours.
-Make note of the magnificent oval picture window, shipped from Italy in a vat of molasses to prevent breakage.
+Take a self-guided tour of Hubbard Cottage, built in 1892.
+Don’t miss the magnificent oval picture window, shipped from Italy in a vat of molasses to prevent breakage.

 Tea with Eleanor